ibm-cloud-docs/schematics/tutorials/automate_continuous_deployment.md

 1. If you do not have one, create an [{{site.data.keyword.cloud_notm}} Pay-As-You-Go or Subscription {{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/registration){: external}.
 2. Log in to your [GitHub](https://github.com/){: external} account.
 3. Open the Terraform template to [create an {{site.data.keyword.cos_full_notm}}](https://github.com/IBM-Cloud/terraform-provider-ibm/tree/master/examples/ibm-cos-bucket){: external}.
-4. From the right side of the GitHub page, click `Fork` icon to create your own fork of the shared repository.
+4. From the side of the GitHub page, click `Fork` icon to create your own fork of the shared repository.

     You need to copy the URL of the Terraform template of the GitHub or the GitLab Repository URL to create your {{site.data.keyword.bpshort}} workspace.
     {: note}